 Other risks that must be managed include certain contractual or legal rights that, if altered, would place substantial pressure on the financial health of Cooper Union.
 Many of these issues are addressed in the Board's Plan, the most notable being the continuation of the TEP in the amounts forecasted, and the continuation of the contractual payments pursuant to the Chrysler Building lease.
-Revenue from the Chrysler Building lease and TEP totaled \$51.8 Million in 2022, (53.6% of budgeted revenues including endowment payout), \$53.5 million in fiscal year 2021 (61.9% of budgeted revenues including endowment payout) and is forecasted for \$50.6 million in fiscal year 2023 (56.1% of forecasted revenues including endowment payout).
-The decline in the amount of revenue from the Chrysler Building is related to higher vacancy rates which affected assessment values and correspondingly contributed to a reduction in the TEP.
+Revenue from the Chrysler Building lease and TEP totaled \$50.4 Million in 2023 (54.9% of budgeted revenues including endowment payout), \$51.8 million in fiscal year 2022 (53.6% of budgeted revenues including endowment payout), and is forecasted for \$51.1 million in fiscal year 2024 (53.8% of forecasted revenues including endowment payout).
+The overall decline in the amount of revenue from the Chrysler Building from 2021 through 2023 is related to higher vacancy rates which affected assessment values and correspondingly contributed to a reduction in the TEP.
+The modest increase forecasted for 2024 is based on an improvement in the TEP of about \$.6 million.
 The continuation of these payments is a key component of the Board's Plan.

 Cooper Union's strong financial performance this past year despite the continued disruptions caused by the global pandemic and economic downturn has demonstrated the wisdom of the Plan adopted by the Cooper Union Board in 2018.
 The Plan was strategically designed to implement long-term financial improvements that would allow the school to weather an unforeseen financial downturn while continuing on the path to a return to a full-tuition scholarship model within the foreseeable future.
-Issues associated with the pandemic, the decline in the market value of investments, and inflationary pressures may well continue throughout the coming year, affecting all aspects of Cooper Union, but the steady leadership of Cooper Union's Board and President Sparks provides confidence that the school will continue to manage the academic, health, and financial challenges it faces.
+Issues associated with the pandemic, volatility in the market value of investments, and inflationary pressures may well continue throughout the coming year, affecting all aspects of Cooper Union, but the steady leadership of Cooper Union's Board and President Sparks and her staff provides confidence that the school will continue to manage the academic, health, and financial challenges it faces.